magicleap/developer-portal-docs/docs/guides/developer-tools/lumin-aosp-tools/radeon-gpu-profiler.md

 Radeon GPU Profiler (RGP) is a **GPU profiling tool** developed by AMD.
 It is a graphics profiling tool, which captures a single frame and tells you where all your time is being spent.
 This document is a how-to for installing the tool and using it with a Magic Leap 2 device.
 Extensive documentation for RGP exists [here](https://radeon-gpuprofiler.readthedocs.io/en/latest/).
 This document is a primer for getting up and running with RGP, targeting Magic Leap OS.

-### About RGP
+### About Radeon GPU Profiler

-RGP is a single-frame profiler.
+Radeon GPU Profiler (RGP) is a single-frame profiler.
 That means that each capture operation profiles one and only one frame, whichever frame is being rendered at the time you initiate the capture.
 You can profile as many frames as you want, but each one is an independent operation and resulting file.

 RGP, unlike other profiling tools, doesn't allow you to launch an application from the tool, for the sake of profiling it.
 The application needs to be launched independently (e.g., via the home menu or adb).
 And while the process need not be launched in any special way, RGP does require that you have the Radeon Developer Panel (RDP) up and running and connected to the device before you launch the target application.
 RGP discovers newly launched graphical processes and then gives you the ability to profile it.